| [ < ] | [ > ] | [ << ] | [ Up ] | [ >> ] | [Top] | [Contents] | [Index] | [ ? ] |

 (let loop ((key(gdbm-firstkey gdbm))) (when key (print key " -> "(gdbm-fetch gdbm key)) (loop (gdbm-nextkey gdbm key)))) |

-[ < ] | [ > ] | [ << ] | [ Up ] | [ >> ] | [Top] | [Contents] | [Index] | [ ? ] |
+| [ < ] | [ > ] | [ << ] | [ Up ] | [ >> ] | [Top] | [Contents] | [Index] | [ ? ] |

 Try to shrink the database after multiple deletions were done.
 See GDBM documentation for details.

-assures all data flushed to the
+The procedure gdbm-sync assures all data flushed to the

 disk.
-Instead you may use the sync
+Instead you may use the sync flag when opening the

-database with gdbm-open
+database with gdbm-open.

-sets certain options on an already open
+The procedure gdbm-setopt sets certain options on an already open

 database.
 The valid options are:

-descriptor, and is set automatically to 100
+gdbm descriptor, and is set automatically to 100

 upon the first access to the database.

-handled free blocks.
+Gdbm handled free blocks.
 If

 set, this option causes all subsequent free blocks to be placed in the